The Washington Post recently published a contest for readers in which they were asked to supply alternative meanings for various words.

 Giraffiti - Vandalism spray-painted very high.

-Foreploy - Any misrepresentation about yourself for the purpose of
+Foreploy - Any misrepresentation about yourself for the purpose of obtaining sex.

 Inoculatte - To take coffee intravenously.